 Winter is not often a time of year when people are concerned about pests – however the colder weather can entice them indoors.
+You may not even realise that you need pest control in winter.
 You’d have probably noticed at this time of year that it’s spider season, and these insects have already started to invade our homes and offices.
 Spiders are a natural form of pest control so although they may be frightening, try not to remove them!
 Spiders can seek out and kill other unwelcome insects which are hiding in your home or business premises.
 However, if they are causing problems – especially in work environments where spiders are a distraction – you can hire spider pest control.

 Aside from eight-legged creatures, there are some other nasties to look out for during winter.
 Many of these pests are looking for places to hibernate or shelter during the colder months, and your city building can make a great home.
 Here are some common winter pests to look out for.